 Abiraterone (Zytiga) is a drug that is used for patients with metastatic castration-resistant prostate cancer and for people with high risk castrate-sensitive metastatic cancer.
 It blocks an enzyme called CYP17.
 The drug is taken as once-daily pills along with prednisone.
 Abiraterone is also approved for use for metastatic cancer prior to chemotherapy.
 Side effects may include joint swelling, fluid build-up in legs and feet, muscle discomfort, hot flashes, high blood pressure, and low levels of potassium in the blood.

-Enzalutamide (Xtandi) is an anti-androgen drug for men with castrate-resistant prostate cancer that has or has not spread (metastisized).
+Enzalutamide (Xtandi) is an anti-androgen drug for men with castrate-resistant prostate cancer that has or has not spread (metastasized).
 Enzalutamide is taken as a daily pill.
 Unlike abiraterone, it does not need to be taken along with prednisone.
 Its side effects are similar to abiraterone except that enzalutamide may increase the risk for seizures.

 Apalutamide (Erleada) is another nonsteroidal anti-androgen recently approved by the FDA for castration-resistant prostate cancer that has not spread (metastasized).

-Both enzalutamide and apalutamide are used together with surgical or chemical castration.
+All these non-steroidal antiandrogens are used together with surgical or chemical castration.

 Radium-223 injection (Xofigo) is approved for treatment of metastatic castration-resistant prostate cancer that has spread to the bones but not to other organs.
 Xofigo is a radioactive medicine that binds to the mineral in bones.
 It targets and delivers radiation directly to bone tumors without damaging surrounding healthy tissue.
 In clinical trials, men treated with Xofigo lived about 3 months longer than those who did not receive the drug.